M90 motorway: Details

 The M90 leaves the east-west M9 near Kirkliston and heads north.
 The motorway is interrupted by a short stretch of the A90 from where the A90 from Edinburgh joins the M90.
 The road continues, however the M90 during this stretch is called the A90.
 Once it reaches the junction to the south of the Queensferry Crossing the A90 becomes the M90 again at that point.
 The crossing opened as part of the motorway on 30 August 2017; the bridge is configured as a dual two lane carriageway and has a speed limit of 70 mph.

 Previously, the M90's most substantial engineering feature was the Friarton Bridge in Perth, a tall concrete pillared structure which traverses the River Tay.
 The bridge carries eastbound traffic from Broxden towards Dundee and along the Firth of Tay.

 The road constitutes most of the southerly part of the A90 corridor from Edinburgh, through Perth, Dundee and Aberdeen to Peterhead along Scotland's North Sea coast.

 A large part of the northern section of the motorway follows the route of the former main railway line between Perth and Edinburgh via Glenfarg, Kinross and the Forth Bridge, which was closed in 1970 despite this not being recommended by the Beeching report.

-The Kinross and Milnathort Bypass, the 8 mi section of the M90 between Fruix and Arlary, was the first motorway in Britain to be constructed using concrete pavements that were not reinforced.
+The Kinross and Milnathort Bypass, the 8 mi section of the M90 between Fruix and Arlary, was the first motorway in Scotland to be constructed using concrete pavements that were not reinforced.
 Both the south- and north-bound carriageways have since been overlaid by tarmac.